Research Prototype Authentication

 Client

 Steps 4–9 of registration repeat identically: derive mimcKey, build MiMC trace, LDE, Merkle trees, FRI folds, PoW grinding, and query openings.
-The resulting mimc_output = trace[220] will match the registration value only if h₁ is the same — which happens only if the password is correct.
+The resulting mimc_output = trace[220] will match the registration value only if the KDF-derived witness is the same — which happens only if the password is correct.

 5